★★★★★ 5.0 (60 Reviews)

 Luxury Spa Conversion

-Natural stone, rainfall + body sprays, bench, niche
+Natural stone, rainfall and body sprays, bench, niche

 Add-On: Built-In Bench